LGBTQ+ Marriage Green Cards: What Same-Sex Couples Need to Know About the U.S. Immigration Process

 Validating Your Marriage

 For immigration purposes, your marriage must be legally recognized where it took place.
 If you were married in a location that doesn’t allow same-sex unions, USCIS won’t consider that marriage valid.
 Civil unions and domestic partnerships—even if recognized in your state—mustn’t count.
 You must be legally married.
-A K-1 fiancé visa may be your path forward.
-It lets your partner come to the U.S. so you can legally marry here, and then you can begin the green card process.
+A K-1 fiancé visa may be your path forward if your fiance is abroad as it lets your partner come to the U.S. so you can legally marry here, and then you can begin the green card process.

 Worries About Bias in Interviews